elastisys/compliantkubernetes/docs/adr/0007-make-monitoring-forwarders-storage-independent.md

 ## Context and Problem Statement

 In the context of this ADR, **forwarders** refers to any components that are necessary to forward monitoring information -- specifically traces, metrics and logs -- to some monitoring database.
-As of February 2021, Compliant Kubernetes employs two projects as forwarders:
+As of February 2021, Welkin employs two projects as forwarders:

 - [Prometheus](https://prometheus.io/) for metrics forwarding;
 - [Fluentd](https://www.fluentd.org/) for log forwarding.